Amanda Jetter: 2014 season: Freshman

 Jetter made her collegiate debut on January 10, 2014, at home against Missouri Tigers on bars, where she scored 9.925.
 At the SEC Championships, she competed on bars and floor; contributing scores of 9.900 and 9.850.
 At Regionals, she scored a 9.875 on bars.
 During Nationals, held in Birmingham, Alabama, Jetter provided a 9.850 in the semi-final round.
 She scored the same number during the Super Six team finals.

 2015 season: Sophomore

 Amanda returned for her sophomore season in 2015.
 Jetter opened her season at a home meet against Arizona Wildcats and scored a 9.100 on bars.
 At the SEC Championships, in Duluth, Georgia, Jetter scored a 9.800 on bars and 9.875 on floor.
 Jetter scored a 9.800 on bars and a 9.850 on floor at the NCAA Regional at state rivals, Auburn University.
 At Nationals, in Fort Worth, Texas, she scored the same scores as she did at Regionals.
 Competing the same two events in the Super Six, Amanda scored a 9.875 on bars and a 9.850 on floor.

 2016 season: Junior

 Jetter competed for her third year for the Crimson Tide team.

-Personal life

-Jetter attended Milford High School from 2009 until graduation in 2013.